 6 Tips For Choosing Your Homeschool Curriculum

-Yesterday I shared my top 5 homeschooling essentials, today I’m talking about picking curriculum.
+Yesterday, I shared my top 5 homeschooling essentials.
+Today, I’m talking about picking a curriculum.
 I’ve always said one of the hardest parts of homeschooling is choosing what curriculum to use!
 There are just so many great choices out there.

-When I first started homeschooling I only had my oldest daughter age 5 at that time to think about.
+When I first started homeschooling, I only had my oldest daughter, age five at that time, to think about.
 Now we have 6 little ones 5 are of school age and the curriculum available now is much more than it was back then!

 Tips For Choosing Curriculum